ChileBob/StratumPool/README.md

-# StratumPool : Ycash Solo-Mining Stratum Server
+# StratumPool & StratumSolo : Ycash Solo-Mining Stratum Servers

-This is a very simple stratum server for connecting GPU miners to a Ycash full node.
+These are a very simple stratum servers for connecting GPU miners to a Ycash full node.

+StratumPool : Allows miners to specify their own transparent ycash address.
+StratumSolo : Connecting clients mine to the local node wallet ONLY

+Both operate as solo-pools', so a miner gets paid ONLY IF they find the solution to a block.

+Payments are made within the coinbase transaction, which means :-
+- Rewards must mature before they can be spend (100 blocks)
+- The first transaction MUST be to a shielded address (s2y)
-There's no dev fee, this code is MIT Licence so use it however you like - just dont expect any support ;-)

-If you'd like to buy beers :-
+There's no dev fee, just dont expect any support ;-) If you'd like to buy beers :-

 - YCASH : ys1c8cvazsz5gfp2zhdmzxcarfh4gp6jezdcxnywfcpyuau0l0f9uj99tzvrr6sjw5rfhpsw06lc6n